casys-kaist/fairamp/README.md

 Changdae Kim and Jaehyuk Huh.
 Exploring the Design Space of Fair Scheduling Supports for Asymmetric Multicore Systems.
 IEEE Transactions on Computers, vol. 67, no. 8, pp. 1136-1152, August 2018.

 https://ieeexplore.ieee.org/document/8265024

+## Future Works
+1. Testing the test script to work on the original environment.
+1. Merge and update the software to work on lastest versions.
+(Targeting Ubuntu 18.04 and Linux 5.4)